lauraspberry/lauraspberry/README.md

 🔭 a teaching assistant for UC Berkeley's [Web Design Decal](wdd.io) -->

+This past summer, I was an SDE Intern at ⚡ [Amazon](http://amazon.com/) ⚡ on the private 5G team.

-Previously, I've interned at ⚡ [Emerge](http://emerge.io/) to develop and design 3D Virtual Reality experiences using the Unity Game Engine.
+Before that, I've interned at ⚡ [Emerge](http://emerge.io/) to develop and design 3D Virtual Reality experiences using the Unity Game Engine.

 😄 From these projects, I've worked with Python, Java, Javascript, HTML/CSS, as well as developer tools such as Unity, React, Flask, and Bootstrap to develop software!